Title

 A writ of amparo petition was dismissed as the disappearance of Benhur Pardico lacked proof of state involvement, despite allegations against private security guards.

-Petitioners sought relief in the Supreme Court contesting the RTC’s grant of the writ, raising principally: (1) whether the trial court erred in ruling that respondent was entitled to the writ of amparo; (2) whether respondent established that petitioners committed acts violating Ben’s rights to life, liberty, or security; (3) whether respondent sufficiently established the fact of Ben’s disappearance; and (4) whether respondent proved that petitioners were responsible for Ben’s alleged disappearance.
+Petitioners brought a petition for review on certiorari raising whether the trial court gravely erred in ruling that respondent was entitled to the writ of amparo, and more particularly: whether respondent established that petitioners committed acts violating Ben’s right to life, liberty, or security; whether respondent sufficiently established the fact of Ben’s disappearance; and whether respondent established that the alleged disappearance was at the instance of petitioners.

-From RA No. 9851 and jurisprudence, the Court distilled the elements required to establish enforced disappearance: (a) an arrest, detention, abduction, or other deprivation of liberty; (b) that the deprivation was carried out by, or with the authorization, support or acquiescence of, the State or a political organization; (c) a subsequent refusal by the State or political organization to acknowledge the deprivation or to give information on the fate or whereabouts of the person; and (d) the intention that such refusal remove the person from the protection of the law for a prolonged period.
-The Court emphasized that allegation and proof of disappearance alone are insufficient; the petitioner must also prove State participation by substantial evidence.
+The Court recapitulated that A.M.
+No. 07-9-12-SC was promulgated to address extralegal killings and enforced disappearances.
+The Court adopted the definition of enforced disappearance as articulated in Razon, Jr. v.
+Tagitis and, subsequently, as codified by Republic Act No. 9851, Section 3(g).
+From these authorities the Court distilled four elements of enforced or involuntary disappearance: (a) an arrest, detention, abduction, or other deprivation of liberty; (b) that it be carried out by, or with the authorization, support, or acquiescence of, the State or a political organization; (c) that it be followed by the State’s or political organization’s refusal to acknowledge the deprivation of liberty or to give information on the fate or whereabouts of the person; and (d) that such refusal be intended to remove the person from the protection of the law for a prolonged period.
+The Court emphasized that allegation and proof of disappearance alone are insufficient; substantial evidence of State participation is indispensable.

 ...continue reading